TalalK04/FinalProject/README.md

 # FinalProject

-Rewriting OOP Pong to and adding FINAL to methods and classes
+Rewriting OOP Pong and adding FINAL to methods and classes Fully functional Pong game with encapsulated variables